York County

 Precincts

 Precincts are the smallest political subdivision in York County – there are 100 of them in the county.
-Your Preceinct is where you vote, and we’re asking our local Political Science Professor for some more detail, so stay tuned.
+Your Precinct is where you vote, and you’ll find it listed in your voter registration info.
+There are no elected officials at the Precinct level.
+YCDP has Precinct Presidents (other areas call them Precinct Captains) for many but not all York County Precincts.

 The map below has a link to a detailed PDF that you can zoom in on right down to your street.